Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Experimental Apparatus

-The VertexHashIndex is implemented as a Java object using HashMaps and is persisted as serialized, gzipped object.
-To minimize synchronization overhead, we manage access using read and write access restrictions and manage them separately for layer L1 and L2.
-To increase efficiency, we implement L3 as part of L2.
-While L2 and L3 are logically different layers, accessing L2 usually means accessing L3 afterwards.
-Thus, we implement them together.

-Our test system is a server equipped with $2 \times$ Intel Xeon CPU E$5$-$2690$ v$2$ at $3.00\,$GHz with $10$~cores and $20$~threads each.
+Our test system for experiments 1 to 3 is a server with Ubuntu 20 OS equipped with $2 \times$ Intel Xeon CPU E$5$-$2690$ v$2$ at $3.00\,$GHz with $10$~cores and $20$~threads each.
 Each CPU has access to $12 \times$ $16\,$GB DDR3 memory at $1600\,$MHz, resulting in a total of $384\,$GB main memory.
 We run OrientDB in a Docker container with at most $20\,$GB heap space and $100\,$GB memory mapped files.
 All execution times are measured using the built-in logging feature of Apache Spark.
+For experiment 4, we use a machine with Ubuntu 20 OS with 2x AMD EPYC ROME 7F32 processors with each 8 cores and 16 threads and 2 TB RAM (32x 64GB DDR4 with 3200MHz).
+For execution, all cores and 1.94 TB Heap Space were given to the Apache Spark Context.
+Instrumentation was done using the Apache Spark Monitoring API.